mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 normal conditions; instead of reducing their range to 1/10 as with most conventional weapons, range for an underwater-adapted weapon is reduced to 1/5.
-Underwater-adapted weapons require specialist am- munition.
+Underwater-adapted weapons require specialist am-munition.
 This configuration multiplies the base cost of the receiver by 2.

 RECOIL

 All conventional firearms produce recoil.
 Gauss weapons do too, but to a much smaller extent as their projectiles are smaller and lighter.
 Controlling a weapon,